cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 Note that we can omit the `-c MSResults` if we are working in a directory that has no other **BioMetaDB** projects.

 `dbdm SUMMARIZE`

+Below is the summary of a random dataset:

 <pre><code>SUMMARIZE:	View summary of all tables in database
  Project root directory:	MSResults